servo motor interfacing with 8051 using keil compiler

 • Solar Tracking System: In automatic solar panels, servo motors are used to change the angle of the solar plates with the movement of the sun so that the solar panels can continuously face the sun and we can get the maximum power from the system.

-• Woodworking/CNC: In CNC machines, servo motors are used to cut and shape the wood products and also to drill holes and auguring which are necessary for assembling process.
+• Woodworking/CNC: In CNC machines, servo motor applications include cutting and shaping the wood products, as well as drilling holes and auguring, which are necessary for the assembly process.

-5 thoughts on “servo motor interfacing with 8051 using keil compiler”
+5 thoughts on “Servo Motor Interfacing with 8051 using KEIL Compiler”

 1. Good article and helpful post